pakoito/wargames/small-tricks/README.md

 A Unit is considered Engaged if they are in the same hexagon as a Unit of an opposing Faction.

-An Engaged unit cannot move (???
-TODO), cannot use Abilities and cannot damage a Castle.
+An Engaged unit cannot move, cannot use Abilities and cannot damage a Castle.

 #### Two Units per Faction limit